 Homework is the foundation of your effort to master the subject material of this course and acquire problem-solving skill in its utilization.
-Students will make use of calculus and results of differential equations.
-You will learn about different quantities and phenomena thru solving problems in each area of the course leading up to many electron atoms and an application of condensed matter physics, working toward Learning Objectives 1 to 3.
+Problems for PHYS 6371 will come from the Prialnik textbook.
+You will solve problems in each area of the course leading up to stellar death and formation, working toward Learning Objectives 1 to 3.
 Remember to show your work.
 Homework will be due the class day after the completion of the material on the syllabus schedule.
 No late homework is accepted.
 The lowest homework grade will be dropped in the final course grade.